johnobriendev/esqueUI/README.md

 Visit [esque.click](https://esque.click/) to start using the application.
 No installation required!

+### Getting Started

+1. **Sign Up/Login** - Create an account or log in using Auth0 authentication
+2. **Create a Project** - Start by creating your first project to organize your tasks
+3. **Add Tasks** - Begin adding tasks to your project

+### Collaborating with Teams

+**Inviting Team Members:**
+1. Navigate to your project settings or team management page
+2. Enter a team member's email address
+3. Assign them a role (Admin, Editor, or Viewer)
+4. Send the invitation

+**Managing Invitations:**
+- **Receiving Invitations** - Check your pending invitations in the dashboard
+- **Accept/Decline** - Review and respond to project invitations
+- **Team Management** - Update member roles or remove members as needed

 ### Creating Tasks

 1. Click the **"Create Task"** button in the header